 Chewy, curly, hand-kneaded noodles served in a rich soy-based broth.
 This style of noodles reportedly first appeared at a ramen restaurant in Shirakawa during the Taisho era (1912-1926).

-Fall in Fukushima is a colorful affair, with the Bandai Azuma skyline awash in golds and reds.
+Fall in Fukushima is a colorful affair, with the Bandai Azuma Skyline awash in golds and reds.
 The festival season continues, while seasonal delicacies such as pears and grapes abound.

 The slopes of Mt.
 Bandai are ready for skiers and snowboarders, and nearby onsen are ideal spots to unwind after a hard day's work.
 Winter festivals and illuminations brighten the days and nights.